Writers Write is a writing resource. In this post, we look at the 4 viewpoint choices for writers.

 For most writers, viewpoint is instinctive.
 We tend to use the viewpoint we are most comfortable with.
 Take a look at your favourite books, the ones you tend to reread.
 Chances are you will write in the same viewpoint they are written in.

 Primarily, viewpoint is a matter of distance.
 The closer you get to the reader the closer you are to engaging the reader’s emotions and creating a mood.
 Viewpoint can become overwhelming and complicated, but if you keep it simple and if you are consistent, you’ll be fine.

 Narrators.
 Using a narrator or an omniscient viewpoint puts your reader far away.
 The story is told from a distance.
 The narrator tells the story, but is not involved.
-He or she becomes an observer.
+They becomes an observer.
 In the case of an omniscient narrator, the teller will know all and see all.
 The thoughts, feelings, plans and schemes of the characters are known to the reader.

 Third person.
 Third person attached moves closer.
 You move into the head of one or more of your characters.
 You can tell your story using only one character or you can use several.
 Multiple viewpoints are used to great effect, but remember to stick to one viewpoint per scene.
 I’d be careful of using more than three or four.
 Too many viewpoints annoy readers.
 You also have to create distinct voices for each character.